IntegralEd/rl-platform/shared/docs/apr-15-human-ux-review.md

 - [x] Use format: `"Update {component} - {change} [MMDDhhmm.YYYY]"` for commits
 - [x] Handle precise git commands to prevent typos
 - [x] Focus on one file at a time to maintain clear diffs
+- [!]
+CRITICAL: AI cannot save files in Cursor - only humans can save changes
+- [!]
+AI cannot detect unsaved changes in Cursor editor
+- [!]
+AI can only see changes after human saves them to disk
+- [!]
+AI will add "🛑 STOP AND READ" after each file change

 ## Human Reviewer Rules
 - [hu] Verify visual changes in browser before approving